DMCA Complaint Claims Copyright On The Word 'Outstanding', Wants Entries From Top Dictionaries De-Listed From Google

 from the just-wait-for-upload-filters dept

 Techdirt readers are by now all too familiar with how broken the DMCA takedown system is.
 But a recent post on TorrentFreak introduces us to some interesting new examples.
 It concerns the software review site ThinkMobiles.
-Apparently, it's a company registered in the Ukraine, and many of its authors seem to come from the region -- and nothing wrong with that.
+Apparently, it's a company registered in Ukraine, and many of its authors seem to come from the region -- and nothing wrong with that.
 As TorrentFreak notes, ThinkMobiles is very protective of its articles.
 The Lumen database, which collects and analyzes requests to remove material from the Web, has 376 results for the company, representing many hundreds of potential takedowns.
 But TorrentFreak spotted that some of the most recent ones are particularly unusual:

 ThinkMobiles doesn't restrict its searches to long phrases.
 It also identifies shorter combinations of words, including "Verdict: we highly recommend it" and "and click export."
 Needless to say, this is causing issues.